Money Problems Physicians Face

 Physician disability insurance

-According to the Social Security Administration, twenty-five to thirty percent of American workers will suffer a disabling injury or illness at some point during their careers that prevents them from earning an income.
+According to the Social Security Administration, twenty-five to thirty percent of American workers will suffer a disabling injury or illness at some point during their careers that prevent them from earning an income.
 As a doctor or medical professional with a huge amount of student debt, this can be a very sobering reality.
 Missing out on work for any large amount of time can significantly impact a doctor’s lifestyle.
 Between potential missed loan repayments, lifestyle maintenance, and staying up-to-date in your field, a lot can be lost if you’re out of work due to a disability.
-This makes long term disability insurance a no-brainer.
+This makes long term physician disability insurance a no-brainer.

 Term life insurance